Keep energised while you stay fit and healthy and discover our vegan nutrition tips your body needs to help keep you active.

 It’s easy to hit your calcium target if you consume rich sources like fortified foods and calcium-set tofu.
-One option is to consume at least 400ml of fortified plant milk daily.
+One option is to drink at least 400ml of fortified plant milk daily.

 Optimising iron status

 Eat iron-rich foods and combine them with a source of vitamin C to optimise absorption.
-Good sources of plant protein tend to be iron-rich, but kale, raisins and fortified breakfast cereal also provide iron.
+Good plant protein sources tend to be iron-rich, but kale, raisins and fortified breakfast cereal also provide iron.
 You can try: